localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 ### Adding Authorization to your application

 Above, we successfully added authentication and user login to an application using the [Authress React Starter Kit](https://authress.io/knowledge-base/docs/SDKs/javascript?source=localstack&sdk=react).
 Additionally, Authress can also provide authorization, access control, and api key management to web services.
-That means we can use the Authress LocalStack Extension to enable offline authorization.
+That means we can use the Authress Extension for LocalStack to enable offline authorization.

 Here, we’ll see how that works by using the [Authress Starter Kit for Express](https://authress.io/knowledge-base/docs/SDKs/javascript?source=localstack&sdk=express).
 Alternatively, if you already have a running local application, you can add Authress authorization to that instead.
 For using the starter kit, clone the repository onto your local developer machine with the following command: